zsylvester/meandergraph/README.md

 ## Getting started

 See the [meandergraph_Mamore_banks_simple_example.ipynb](https://github.com/zsylvester/meandergraph/blob/main/meandergraph/meandergraph_Mamore_banks_simple_example.ipynb) notebook for an example of how the displacement of the banks of the Mamore River in Bolivia can be analyzed using meandergraph.
+The shapefiles are available in the 'data' folder.

 ## License